armadaproject/armada/docs/developer_guide.md

 ### VS Code debugging

 After running `mage debug vscode`, you can attach to the running processes using VS Code.
-[See the launch.json file](../developer/debug/launch.json).

 To use VS Code debugging, [see the VSCode Debugging Guide](https://code.visualstudio.com/docs/editor/debugging).